 As a young girl who thought men should just “know better” you can imagine the argument that followed.
 What was worse is that I had no idea how to fix the pan – there was no internet to speak of at the time, and I wound up throwing it away.
 So those rusty pots and pans remind me of a time when I made a few more mistakes than I do now.

 Now, that I know better, when I see those neglected pots or pans I have an overwhelming desire to take all of them and show them love and affection and help them “look and cook” like they they were intended to.

 A little like marriage, it takes a little time and a bit of work to restore cast iron cookware, but it is really worth the time and effort!

-Here are three pans I found at a yard sale that need to be stripped and re-seasoned.
+Here are three old cast iron skillets I found at a yard sale that need to be stripped and re-seasoned.
 There are two modern Wagners and one Lodge.
 They are not high quality collectible pans (more on that in a minute) but they are worth restoring and will make fine frying pans.

 Here is what the smaller Wagner looks like after the self-clean cycle.
 There is orange stuff that kind of looks like rust but it's actually the seasoning that's been burned off the pan.
 Like what's left in the bottom of a dirty oven after you've had it on self-clean.

 You will need to scrub the pans.
 I use whatever scrubbing pads I have around but you want something that will scour.
 This is not a job for the non-scratch pads.
 A wire brush that you might use on a grill will work too.
 They even have chain mail scrubbers specifically designed for cleaning cast iron.